Instruction-Level Weight Shaping: A Framework for Self-Improving AI Agents: Problem formulation

 \paragraph{Score-gated acceptance.} Let $r_i\in\{1,\ldots,5\}$ be user ratings (5-point Likert).
 A candidate edit $\Delta K_t$ is provisionally deployed immediately and evaluated over the next $N_{\text{win}}$ interactions.
 Define sliding-window means over $N_{\text{win}}$ interactions:

 We accept the provisional edit if

 where the $p$-value comes from a one-sided Welch $t$-test by default (falling back to Mann--Whitney if normality fails Shapiro--Wilk), and typical hyper-parameters are $(\tau,\alpha)=(0.05,0.05)$.
 Note that $\tau=0.05$ corresponds to one-twentieth of a star on a 5-point scale.
 Equivalently, the gate admits an edit only if it improves the average rating by at least $\tau$ with significance $\alpha$.
 On first failure we solicit a typed automatic repair $\Delta K'_t=(\Delta S'_t,\Delta U'_t,\Delta T'_t)$; on a second consecutive failure we roll back to the last tagged good state.
+We note that this gate is designed as an engineering safeguard for drift control, not as a formal hypothesis-testing framework; the sliding-window approach does not account for temporal autocorrelation or multiple testing across successive edits.
+In practice, the repair/rollback mechanism and optional human veto provide additional robustness beyond the statistical signal.

 \paragraph{Optional distillation.} We track a running instruction-change budget

 where $\|\cdot\|$ is a simple size metric such as token count or edit length.
 When $B_T\ge M$, we synthesise a rating-weighted dataset $D_{\text{syn}}=\{(x,K,\hat{y},r)\}$ and solve